 Year program students arrive in August (NH) and depart in June.
 Semester program students arrive in August (NH) or January (SH).
 Semester program students depart in January if they are a August (NH) arrivals or in June if they are a January (SH) arrival.
 All of these students attend high school.

-AFS-USA currently welcome host students on two scholarship programs sponsored by the Department of State.
-Those programs are the YES (Youth Exchange and Study) Program and the CBYX (Congress-Bundestag Youth Exchange) Program.
+AFS-USA currently welcome host students on three scholarship programs sponsored by the Department of State.
+Those programs are the YES (Youth Exchange and Study) Program, the Future Leaders Exchange (FLEX) Program, and the CBYX (Congress-Bundestag Youth Exchange) Program.

 The Kennedy-Lugar Youth Exchange and Study (YES) Program evolved out of a generalized recognition that public diplomacy efforts had been neglected in many countries around the world for many years and that the effects of this came into stark focus in the aftermath of the events of September 11, 2001.
 AFS took a lead in rallying the exchange community and the Educational and Cultural Affairs Bureau of the U.S. Department of State to approach Congress with a coherent plan for support of meaningful opportunities for youth exchange as a key component of renewed commitment to building bridges between citizens of the U.S. and countries around the world, particularly those with large Muslim populations.